 Ask your health care provider any questions you may have about how to use bupropion sustained-release tablets.

 - Bupropion sustained-release tablets may cause drowsiness, dizziness, or blurred vision.
 These effects may be worse if you take it with alcohol or certain medicines.
 Use bupropion sustained-release tablets with caution.
 Do not drive or perform other possibly unsafe tasks until you know how you react to it.

-- Check with your doctor before you drink alcohol or use medicines that may cause drowsiness (eg, sleep aids, muscle relaxers) while you are taking bupropion sustained-release tablets; it may add to their effects.
+- Check with your doctor before you use medicines that may cause drowsiness (eg, sleep aids, muscle relaxers) while you are using bupropion sustained-release tablets; it may add to their effects.
 Ask your pharmacist if you have questions about which medicines may cause drowsiness.

 - Bupropion sustained-release tablets may increase your risk of seizures.
 Your risk may be greater if you also have certain medical conditions, use certain medicines, or if you use a lot of alcohol.
 Talk to your doctor to see if you may have a greater risk of seizures while taking bupropion sustained-release tablets.

-- If you already drink alcohol or use sedatives, do not suddenly stop them without first checking with your doctor.
+- If you already drink alcohol, or if you take benzodiazepines (eg, alprazolam) or sedatives (medicines that make you sleepy), do not suddenly stop them without first checking with your doctor.
 Suddenly stopping them may increase your seizure risk.

 - Do not take decongestants (eg, pseudoephedrine), stimulants, or diet pills while you are taking bupropion sustained-release tablets without first checking with your doctor.
 They may increase your risk of seizures.

 - The risk of seizures may be greater if you take bupropion sustained-release tablets in high doses or for a long time.
 Do NOT take more than the recommended dose, change your dose, or use bupropion sustained-release tablets for longer than prescribed without checking with your doctor.